t-tirabassi/t-tirabassi.github.io/projects/spirebooks.md

   - CSS
   - JSX
   - Finance
-summary: "My team and I created SpireBooks, a financial projection and management decision tool made for Spire Hawaii."
+summary: "SpireBooks, a financial projection and management decision tool made for the CPA firm Spire Hawaii."
 ---

 &nbsp;